 - Authenticity - being and expressing one's true nature

 - Connection - connected to feelings, emotions, physical body, with self-compassion, and connected to others

 School communities have become increasingly stressful and complex environments.
 The wellbeing of students, teachers, and families is interconnected.

-One alarming statistic is that 8% of eighth graders in Seattle Public Schools have attempted suicide.
-We know that poor well-being during childhood is directly linked to physical and mental health issues, substance abuse, and incarceration.
+Children and teens are experiencing unprecedented levels of stress and anxiety today.
+Poor well-being during childhood is directly linked to physical and mental health issues, substance abuse, and incarceration.
 Youth mental health issues and disorders affect children across socio-economic classes, race, environment, and other factors.
-Children and teens are experiencing unprecedented levels of stress and anxiety today.

 A recent study from the University of Missouri reported that 93% of elementary school teachers indicate a high degree of stress in their jobs and about 50% of teachers leave the profession within their first five years of teaching.
 Teachers today are expected to do more than teach academic lessons; they support students with emotional and social needs and address challenging behaviors more than ever before.
 The rise in teachers’ stress level directly impacts on students’ wellbeing and academic achievement.